志萍的三分田

 [Time Lapse]

 doesn't seem to have that problem.
-I’m telling you sweetheart you’re going to be fine.
+I'm telling yousweetheartyou're gonna be fine.

 okay, sweetie?)

-Mrs. Geller: [turns on a Dustbuster] Oh, so this does work!
-[Monica and Ross are in disbelief.]
+Judy Geller: [turns on a Dustbuster] Oh, so this does work.

 Monica: [trying desperately to change the subject] So, Ross, what's going on with you?
 Any stories? [digs